Renewable Energy – Net Metering

 These generators can be solar, wind, biomass or a half-dozen other types of renewables.
 They must be less than 25 kilowatts (25,000 watts) of generating capacity.

-Each month, the power a member uses from UEC is offset by the power the member sends back to the grid.
-A member is only charged for the difference or the “net.”
-When a member puts more energy onto the grid than they use in a month, they carry this excess over to the following month’s bill.
+Each month, the power you receive from UEC is offset by the power you send back to our grid.
+You are only charged for the difference or the “net.”
+When you put more energy onto the grid than you use in a month, the excess is credited to the following month’s bill.

 What are the steps to take?

-- Download (see link below) a copy of Umatilla Electric Cooperative’s Interconnection / Net Metering Application and Net Metering Rules.
+- Download (see link below) a copy of UEC’s Interconnection / Net Metering Application.
 The application must be completed, signed and returned to UEC along with all supporting documentation for review.
+Please contact Travis Wood at firstname.lastname@example.org, 541 567-6414, if you have questions or need a copy of our Net Metering Rules.

 - UEC review and approval of the application, are required prior to being authorized to proceed with installation.
 Upon approval customer-generator will receive a Interconnection & Net Metering Agreement for their review and consideration.